bluecodeTemptation13/ai-code-review-assistant/README.md

    found and fixed 6 genuine false positives (see below).
 3. **67 unit tests**, all passing, covering every fix with a regression test that reproduces the exact original bug.
+4. **Docker build and run** — image builds cleanly, container starts, `/health` responds, and the `HEALTHCHECK` directive is confirmed actually functioning (not just present in the file).

 No fabricated metrics anywhere — review-time reduction, issue-count stats, etc. are not claimed, including on the resume, since that needs